lairdgrouplancaster/MoodleMeld/README.md

 ## How to use MoodleMeld
 ### To meld your submissions:
-1. Download your marking folder from Moodle as usual and unzip it.
+1. Download your marking folder from Moodle as usual.
 2. Start the graphical interface as above.
 3. Click on `Meld`.
 Select your marking folder.
 4. MoodleMeld will now create a file `melded_PDF.pdf`.
 Copy this and mark it.